That-Dev-Girl-Archives/jhalabi.com-old/resume/index.md

 {% capture community %}

 ## Community Involvement

+**Webmaster for the American Druze Foundation**, _2019 - present_ <br>
+I maintain the [American Druze Foundation](https://www.americandruzefoundation.org) website by regularly updating the site design and content.
+I am also adding e-commerce functionality to facilitate online donations and product sales.

 **Webmaster for One Voice**, _2014 – present_ <br>
 I maintain and support new functionality for the [One Voice](http://www.onevoicecommunity.org/) website.
 In early 2014, I developed their online store using WooCommerce and developed a custom plugin ([WC Tiered Shipping](https://wordpress.org/plugins/wc-tiered-shipping/)) to support the store’s custom shipping rates.